devtron-labs/utilities/scripts/upgrade-prequisities/README.md

 This job will:
 1. Verify if the Upgrade-Init Job was successful
-2. Extract any nodeSelectors or tolerations from the existing PostgreSQL deployment
+2. Extract any nodeSelectors or tolerations from the existing PostgreSQL StatefulSet.
 3. Remove the PostgreSQL 11 components
 4. Install PostgreSQL 14 with the same configuration
 5. Migrate the Data.